AI Readiness Benchmark Assessment | Nevada IT Support

 Employee Usage Review

-Understand whether employees are already using AI tools informally.
+Understand where employees may already be using unmanaged AI tools with company data.

 AI Risk Assessment

-Identify risks around sensitive data, overreliance, prompt misuse, vendor tools and human review.
+Document risks around sensitive data, overreliance, prompt misuse, vendors and human review.

 Risk and Governance